The Digital Workplace in 2023: What Businesses Need to Know

 This type of communication occurs between peers, and sometimes across departments, such as discussions between UX designers and the developers who are implementing designs.
 With large teams, lateral communication can quickly become overwhelming, as multiple conversations may occur in different formats or platforms.

-External communication is what occurs between company employees and non-employees such as clients and suppliers.
+External communication occurs between company employees and non-employees such as clients and suppliers.
 It may include phone calls, emails, in-person meetings, and other formats.

 Most businesses struggle with some aspect of communication, especially when their communication rarely occurs in-person.
 But these principles of effective face-to-face communication can be applied to digital interactions: